abrady/VulkanRenderer/README.md

 Notes:
-* let's add the axes so I can confirm the orientation of things.
+* x let's add the axes so I can confirm the orientation of things.
-* hmm, only the first instance model is running properly, what'd I do wrong...ah, auto& not auto
+* x hmm, only the first instance model is running properly, what'd I do wrong...ah, auto& not auto
-* out of pool memory now that I added a second mesh to render...just allocate more per actor
+* x out of pool memory now that I added a second mesh to render...just allocate more per actor...
+    * just forgot to include the maxSets when I upped the pool sizes.

 ## 12/22 Instancing